ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 # Nerual network model architecture and datasets for model

+All models related code and datasets can be found here.

 ## Code requirement
 Model requires Python 3.6+.
 Before you start, it might be easier to create your python evironment by using "requirement.txt" file.